SamueleGiraudo/Calimba/Help.md

 Such integers specifying notes are called _shifts_.

-In the Calimba language, we prefer to handle shifts instead of notes to keep flexibility.
-Indeed, as we will see in the following, shifts can be interpreted in the context of different layouts (also named scales).
+In the Calimba language, we handle shifts instead of notes to keep flexibility.
+Indeed, as we will see in the following, shifts can be interpreted in the context of different layouts (also named scales) and produce different notes.

 ### Rests